skellis46/slipbox/art practices explicitly become epistemic things.md

 _questions & thoughts:_

-- This seems to be like an everyday object being classified or 'viewed' as an object of art once it is displayed in a gallery (think Duchamp).
+- This seems to be like an everyday object being classified or 'viewed' as an object of art once it is displayed in a gallery (think Duchamp: [[epistemic things, technical objects and Duchamp]]).
 In other words, might it be possible for me to write anything that, once published in JAR, is confirmed as an epistemic thing?
 What are the limits here?
 - does an epistemic thing simply "set our thinking in motion"?
+See [[epistemic things are vague]]
 - it's as if JAR is an epistemic gatekeeper
 - The JAR people are granting entry.
 They are affording the transition from art to research.
 But when is art _not_ research?
 Their answer is implicitly "if it's not published by us".
+Or rather, it becomes research when it is published by us.
 - I remain wedded to the idea that this question is key: What do I understand differently as a consequence of this practice?
 Even though others may not witness or notice those differences (as in a repeatable science experiment).
+I would like to be convinced otherwise though -- that would be a blast.

 ---